arabidopsis/shinynx/README.md

 This serves as a substitute for `shiny run testapp.core`

-You will see `app{n}.sock` files appear in this directory.
+You will now see `app{n}.sock` files appear in this directory.
 These are the endpoints for each of 4 shiny instances.